-Exercise with Your Senior Horse
+Exercise With Your Senior Horse

 Regular light exercise will help your horse maintain its health.
-Your horse might not be as agile, nor as supple, as in their younger days, so keep this in mind.
+Your horse might not be as agile, nor as supple, as in its younger days, so keep this in mind.
 A horse that has worked all of its life, however, may not benefit from becoming a complete pasture potato either.

 Many people are only able to ride our horses on the weekends, but your senior horse would probably be better off ridden lightly a few times a week, rather than just one long, hard ride on Sunday afternoon.
 It may be time for a performance horse to become a kid’s horse that carries a lighter load a few times a week.

 Medication for Your Senior Horse

 Painkillers don't heal older horses, they just mask the pain they may feel.
 It’s important to remember there are side effects to most medications, even ones deemed natural.
-There are many natural preparations formulated for seniors, but be sure to do all of your research before adding ‘a little something’ to your horse’s diet.
+There are many natural preparations formulated for seniors, but be sure to do all of your research before adding "a little something" to your horse’s diet.